AditiParashar19/OpenCV-Learning/README.md

 # OpenCV-With-Python

-This repository contains my daily practice programs of OPENCV
+This repository contains my practice programs of OPENCV Library of Python